 While no service is ever perfect, Firstleaf does pretty well.
 Sure, the rating system is basic, but considering other companies don’t even use a rating system, that’s definitely not a make or break.
 And while there is a shipping fee of $9.95 per box, it’s still a budget-friendly service, compared to other wine clubs.

-If you’re something of a wine connoisseur with a very developed palate looking for only the most luxurious varieties from highly-acclaimed wine regions, there are probably other wine clubs that will better suit your needs.
+If you’re something of a wine connoisseur with a very developed palate looking for only the most luxurious varieties from highly-acclaimed wine regions, we can recommend some wine clubs that will better suit your needs.
 But for most people, ranging from total amateurs to those with a more refined palate, Firstleaf is a great option.

 With 300+ wines on its site, over 92% of which have won awards, it’s safe to say yes!

 While Firstleaf takes the opinions of international experts very seriously, the company is unique in that it puts the customer’s taste at the center of the subscription experience, curating personalized boxes based on what you like, not based on what you’ve been told to like.
-And with a great selection from celebrated wine regions around the world, you’re bound to find bottles you love.
+We go into this more in our overview of Firstleaf.

 At approximately $90 for six bottles, Firstleaf is one of the more affordable wine subscriptions on the market.
 Including shipping, each bottle comes out to about $15, which is up to 60% less than what you’ll pay for it in-store.